Arabic Language FAQ

 - Alif Baa by Kristen Brustad, Mahmoud al-Batal, and Abbas al-Tonsi — this book also teaches some basic vocabulary.
 A new edition is available.

 - Al-Kitaab fi Ta'allum al-'Arabiyya, by Brustad et al. — the most frequently used textbook in U.S. Arabic classes.
 The Al-Kitaab program is very well-developed, and the books all include CDs with video and audio clips.
-However, many people complain about the organization of the books; complaints I've seen include the somewhat scattershot grammar coverage, and the randomness of the vocabulary taught, especially the fact that words taught at the beginning are often not the most basic, useful words many people would like to know.
-But compared with the other books out there, it's probably a reasonable option for learning Arabic outside of a class setting.
-The series is also currently being updated, and so far Part One has been published in a third edition.
+However, many people complain about the organization of the books; complaints I've seen include: that learners are given exercises that require grammar/vocabulary knowledge that has not yet been covered; that words taught are often not the most basic, useful words many people would like to know; and that grammar concepts are not covered comprehensively, step-by-step, but rather in a scattershot way.
+Also, if you buy this book you will need to purchase a separate answer key and website subscription (in order to do activities).
+This book is really designed for a classroom setting; I wouldn't recommend it for self-learners.
+The series is currently being updated, and so far Part One has been published in a third edition.

-- Elementary Modern Standard Arabic, by Peter Abboud — another widely-used textbook.
-From what I understand, its coverage of grammar is very thorough (albeit dry), but it's very lacking in vocabulary and would be difficult for a beginner to use without a teacher's guidance.
+- Elementary Modern Standard Arabic, by Peter Abboud — From what I understand, this book's coverage of grammar is very thorough (albeit dry), but it's very lacking in vocabulary and would be difficult for a beginner to use without a teacher's guidance.

 - Al-Kitaab al-Asaasi by El-Said Mohamed Badawi — This is the textbook I used when starting out with Arabic, but I would definitely not recommend it unless you're already at an intermediate or advanced level.
 The book is well-organized and is pretty decent, but it is written entirely in Arabic, and would be virtually impossible for a beginner to get through outside of a class environment.